 They've tried to take over health care under Obamacare.

-They've tried to do this in Hillary care, and this is gonna be their best um uh attempt.
+They've tried to do this in Hillary care.

-And and they're gonna succeed if they've got the majority.
+And they're going to succeed if they've got the majority.

-And even if you're not a Republican, if you're a in if you're an independent, if you are a libertarian, or if you're a Democrat who doesn't want to see Washington controlling your health care, You need to get out tomorrow and vote for your health care.
+And even if you're not a Republican, if you're an Independent, if you are a Libertarian, or if you're a Democrat who doesn't want to see Washington controlling your health care, you need to get out tomorrow and vote for your health care.

-Otherwise, you might as well just um understand that that what's happening in it with lockdowns and what's happening with the um restrictions where the elite can get their their uh do what they want to do, go to restaurants or go to go to uh beauty salons.
+Otherwise, you might as well just understand that what's happening with lockdowns and what's happening with the restrictions where the elite can get do what they want to do, go to restaurants or go to beauty salons.

 They'll still be able to do it.